willybrauner/low-router/README.md

   // The base URL path for all routes.
   // default: `/`.
   base: "/",

   // called when the router is initialized
   // onInit: () => void
   onInit: () => {},

   // called when no matching route is found during resolution
   // onError: () => void
   onError: (context, error) => {},

   // called after a route's action has been executed successfully
   // onResolve: ({response: ActionResponse<A>, context: RouteContext<A, P>}) => void
   onResolve: ({ response, context }) => {},

   // called when the router is disposed of using the `dispose` method
   // onDispose: () => void
   onDispose: () => {},

-  // Set to `true` to enable logging for debugging purposes
-  // debug: boolean
-  debug: true,

   // Custom function to convert a route path to a regular expression.
   // Default: the internal `createMatcher()` fn
   // matcher: Matcher
   matcher: createMatcher(),